-Crispy Pork Carnitas are slow cooked with spices and a bit of citrus zest until the pork shoulder becomes tender and succulent.
+Crispy pork carnitas are slow cooked with spices and a bit of citrus zest until the pork shoulder becomes tender and succulent.
 The pork is pulled and crisped on the outside for the perfect filler for tortillas or topper for burrito bowls!

 The first time I ever tasted pork carnitas was when my friend Mary from Barefeet in the Kitchen made these amazing carnitas!
 I think we stood at the stove and ate 3/4 of the recipe right off the pan.
 So good!